SarthakMishra/codestruct-vscode/README.md

 This extension provides syntax highlighting for CodeStruct notation, a language-agnostic format for describing code structure.

+> [!Note]
+> This project is part of [CodeMap](https://github.com/SarthakMishra/codemap).
+CodeStruct notation helps compress codebases for LLM context while preserving their meaning and structure.

 ## Features

 - Syntax highlighting for CodeStruct notation